grafana/pyroscope/docs/sources/configure-server/about-server-api.md

 - **name**: This parameter contains the _prefix_ of the application name.
 Since a single request might include multiple profile types, the complete application name is formed by concatenating this prefix with the profile type.
 For instance, if you send CPU profiling data and set `name` to `my-app{}`, it will be displayed in pyroscope as `my-app.cpu{}`.
 - **units**, **aggregationType**, and **sampleRate**: These parameters are ignored.
 The actual values are determined based on the profile types present in the data (refer to the "Sample Type Configuration" section for more details).

-#### Sample Type Configuration
+#### Sample type configuration

 Pyroscope server inherently supports standard Go profile types such as `cpu`, `inuse_objects`, `inuse_space`, `alloc_objects`, and `alloc_space`.
-When dealing with software that generates data in pprof format, you may need to supply a custom sample type configuration for Pyroscope to interpret the data correctly.
+When dealing with software that generates data in `pprof` format, you may need to supply a custom sample type configuration for Pyroscope to interpret the data correctly.

-For an example Python script to ingest a pprof file with a custom sample type configuration, see **[this Python script](https://github.com/grafana/pyroscope/tree/main/examples/api/ingest_pprof.py).**
+For an example Python script to ingest a `pprof` file with a custom sample type configuration, see **[this Python script](https://github.com/grafana/pyroscope/tree/main/examples/api/ingest_pprof.py).**

-To ingest pprof data with custom sample type configuration, modify your requests as follows:
+To ingest `pprof` data with custom sample type configuration, modify your requests as follows:
 * Set Content-Type to `multipart/form-data`.
 * Upload the profile data in a form file field named `profile`.
 * Include the sample type configuration in a form file field named `sample_type_config`.